Does Canada Life Cover Therapy?

 The Canada Life insurance company counselling coverage usually covers a wide range of counselling philosophies and routine services.
 That includes, at minimum:

-Again, the policy included in your workplace benefits plan may have specific requirements, and may not cover every counselling philosophy out there.
+Again, the policy included in your workplace or group benefits plan may have specific requirements, and may not cover every counselling treatment out there.
 Before setting your heart on a particular counselling type, or making an appointment, check your particular insurance coverage or consult with your plan administrator.

-Many therapists specialize in multiple behavioral health treatments and types.
-Some therapy platforms give you tools to filter available therapists by modality or issue (e.g. cognitive behavioral therapy, affirmative therapy, workplace stress, body image issues, counselling for youth, life transitions, distressing life experiences, etc).
+Many therapists specialize in multiple behavioural health treatments and types.
+Some therapy platforms give you tools to filter available therapists by modality or issue (e.g. cognitive behavioural therapy, affirmative therapy, workplace stress, body image issues, counselling for youth, life transitions, distressing life experiences, etc).
 That can help quickly narrow your search options for high-quality counselling.

 How many therapy sessions will Canada Life cover?